fix

 You can read about more real-life incidents at the following links:

-Understanding the true impact of security misconfigurations is the first step toward proactive defense.
+Understanding the true impact of security misconfigurations is the first step toward proactive defence.
 By doing so, you can ensure a secure environment for your employees and customers.
-It is clear that security misconfigurations can be catastrophic, but why do they occur in the first place?
+Security misconfigurations can be catastrophic, but why do they occur in the first place?

 Common security misconfiguration habits: Why do misconfigurations happen?